-Did you know that mining a bitcoin is not always the same complicated?
-A mobile phone (one of the cheapest) could mine bitcoins quickly in 2009, but today it requires huge industrial warehouses full of thousands of specialized devices in this task, generating millions of millions of operations per second to mine the same amount of bitcoins.
-Find out why this is due to knowing one of the most important aspects of mining, the “difficulty”.
+Did you know that mining a bitcoin isn't it always just as complicated?
+A mobile phone (one of the cheapest) could mine bitcoin rapidly in 2009, but today huge industrial warehouses full of thousands of devices specialized in this task are required, generating millions of millions of operations per second to mine the same amount of bitcoin.
+Find out why this is by knowing one of the most important aspects of mining, the "difficulty".

 Bitcoin has a dynamic mining complexity / difficulty. what does it mean exactly?
 In essence it means that the difficulty of mining a block in Bitcoin is not always the same.
 Sometimes it goes up, sometimes it goes down (although in the long term it currently tends to rise).

-In the next chapter of Bit2Me Academy you will delve into one of the most important aspects of cryptocurrencies like Bitcoin.
-Entering the guts is not always easy but, as always, we will explain this concept in a simple way.
+In this Bit2Me Academy article you will delve into one of the most important aspects of cryptocurrencies, like Bitcoin.
+Delving into these technical aspects is not always easy but, as always, we will explain this concept to you in a simple way.

-The term "difficulty" is used as a unit ofmeasure in the process cryptocurrency mining, Referring to likedifficult is to find the hash of the block.
+The term "difficulty" is used as a unit ofmeasure in the process cryptocurrency mining, Referring to howdifficult is to find the hash of the block.

 As we have already explained in the article dedicated to how cryptocurrencies are mined, the hash must meet the characteristics sought in that blockchain.
-Each block within the network is generated at a rate determined by the blockchain protocol.
-And this rhythm must remain, to the extent, constantly.
+Each block within the network is generated at a rate determined by the network protocol. blockchain.
+And this rhythm must remain, as far as possible, constant.

-Well, let's take Bitcoin as an example.
-In Bitcoin it has been stipulated in your code that one block should be mined every 10 minutes on average.
-To mine a block, the nuncio that within the mining operation with a hash that meets the desired pattern.
-A person who has a lot of computing power (for example thousands of ASIC, or discovering a new mechanism to do the operation more quickly) you will be able to find the nonce very quickly, breaking the average of the 10 minutes you are looking for.
-That's where Bitcoin added one of its most important components: the resetting mining difficulty.
+En Bitcoin it has been stipulated in your code that one block should be mined every 10 minutes on average.
+To mine a block, the nuncio that within the mining operation it finds a hash that meets the searched pattern.
+A person with a lot of computing power (for example, thousands of ASIC, or apply a new mechanism to do the operation faster) you will be able to find the nonce very quickly, and it would break the 10-minute average fixed by the protocol.
+That is where Bitcoin added one of its most important components: the resetting mining difficulty.

-How often is the difficulty of mining in Bitcoin reset?
+How often is the Bitcoin mining difficulty reset?

 The mining difficulty setting depends on the programming and operating protocols of each blockchain and cryptocurrency.
 As we have already explained, the mining difficulty in Bitcoin should allow miners to solve and generate a new block approximately every 10 minutes.
 And when this condition is not met, the degree of difficulty is adjusted.